SAP/luigi/docs/navigation-parameters-reference.md

 - **viewGroup** defines a group of views in the same domain sharing a common security context.
 This improves performance through reusing the frame.
 Use **viewGroup** only for the views that use path routing internally.
 - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the Node label in the side navigation or instead of the label in the top navigation.
 - **hideSideNav** if set to `true`, the left navigation disappears when you click the affected node.
 It is set to `false` by default.
+- **category** defines a group of views that is separated with a headline and icon.
+At least one of the nodes of a group should be defined as an Object with `label` and `icon` properties.
+For all other nodes it is valid to set **category** as string with the `label` value.
+   - **label** is a string that represents the title of the category
+   - **icon** is the name of an icon from the [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image displayed next to the Node label in the side navigation or instead of the label in the top navigation.

 ## Context switcher